Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 That means the random walk will diverge to one of the infinities; it won't keep coming back to the origin.
 Thus $q\_1$ almost surely converges to ON or converges to OFF.

-Based on the analysis we just did, Eve can succeed at making a copy of Alice's state by merely waiting long enough for the random walk to get for from 0.
+Based on the analysis we just did, Eve can succeed at making a copy of Alice's state by merely waiting long enough for the random walk to get far from the origin.
 But let's actually simulate what happens.

 # Simulating a 2-Qubit Inferrence